-Michigan Judge Extends Deadline 2 Weeks for Mail-in Ballots Postmarked by November 2
+Michigan Judge Extends Deadline 2 Weeks for Mail-In Ballots Postmarked by November 2

 Mail-in ballots postmarked by November 2 must be counted up to two weeks after the presidential election, a Michigan judge ruled this week.
+The ruling also authorizes the temporary use of ballot harvesting.

 Michigan Court of Claims Judge Cynthia Stephens essentially extended the deadline for mail-in ballots to be counted, even if they arrive after the polls close on Election Day, which stood as the previous deadline.
 Stephens attributed her ruling to the impact of the Chinese coronavirus pandemic: